ocsmit/canoclass/DOCS/README.md

 **Random Forests**

+The random forests classification function streamlines the process of converting NAIP imagery and it's respective training data to be used with scikit-learn's random forest classifier.

-Contains n_jobs parameter allowing for parallel processign across the CPU making it ideal due to faster times.
+Contains n_jobs parameter allowing for parallel processing across the CPU making it ideal due to faster times.

 Single tile times: